georgebwang/Peronsal-Website/content/authors/George/_index.md

 title: George Baihan Wang
 ---

 `Welcome:smiley:!` I'm George and I'm currently a graduate research student in the Department of Banking and Finance, Monash University.
-I completed my Bachelor's double degrees in Chemical Engineering (Honours) and Commerce (major in Finance and minor in Econometrics) at Monash, and I am now fortunate to be one of the six banking & finance high achievers admitted to the new research-oriented Master of Commerce (MCom) program offered by the Monash Business School Department of Banking and Finance, with full graduate research scholarship.
+I completed my Bachelor's double degrees in Chemical Engineering (Honours) and Commerce (major in Finance and minor in Econometrics) at Monash.
+I'm now undertaking the new research-oriented Master of Commerce (MCom) program with full graduate research scholarship.
 My proposed research direction broadly lies in the field of empirical asset pricing.

 Please feel free to take a *random walk* on my website as you wish! :smirk: